OCTOPUS

 · World’s largest octopus, the Giant Pacific Octopus lives in the coastal waters off of British Columbia and is the largest octopus in the world.
 The largest one caught weighed 600 pounds and its tentacles spanned 33 feet.

-· female octopus can lay on average about 200,000 eggs, however, fending for themselves only a handful of the hatchlings will survive to adulthood.
+· A female octopus can lay on average about 200,000 eggs, however, fending for themselves only a handful of the hatchlings will survive to adulthood.

 · Males only live a few months after mating, and females die of starvation shortly